 How much does a fractional CDO cost, and how do you think about the value?

 Develomentor engagements are scoped to the situation — typically a monthly retainer for a fixed number of days per month, or a fixed-scope assessment with a written deliverable.
 A fractional CDO is materially less than a full-time hire (which lands well into six figures plus equity) and removes the long executive search and ramp.
-The value shows up in the decisions you do not have to redo: the vendor contract you scope correctly the first time, the embedding model and data platform you do not have to rip out in eighteen months, the senior data hires who fit the actual roadmap.
+The value shows up in the decisions you do not have to redo: the data platform you scope correctly the first time, the governance model that holds up when a customer or regulator audits it, the multi-year vendor contract you do not overpay on, and the senior data hires who fit the actual roadmap.
 We send a written scope and price before any commitment.

-Fractional CDO vs. full-time CDO, head of data, or VP of ML — when does each make sense?
+Fractional CDO vs. a full-time CDO, head of data, or VP of analytics — when does each make sense?

-A head of data or VP of ML is an operator who runs the team day to day.
-A full-time CDO makes sense when you have a stable, funded data and AI strategy that needs a long-tenured executive to own it for years.
-A fractional CDO makes sense when the next twelve months require senior strategic judgment on data and AI — platform choices, vendor contracts, AI investment, hiring the right operator — but a permanent executive hire is premature or unaffordable.
-Many engagements start fractional and end with us helping define and hire the full-time leader, often a VP of Data or head of ML rather than a CDO.
+A head of data or VP of analytics is an operator who runs the team and the reporting day to day.
+A full-time CDO makes sense when you have a stable, funded data strategy that needs a long-tenured executive to own it for years.
+A fractional CDO makes sense when the next twelve months require senior strategic judgment on data — governance, platform choices, vendor contracts, hiring the right operator — but a permanent executive hire is premature or unaffordable.
+Many engagements start fractional and end with us helping define and hire the full-time leader, often a VP of Data or head of analytics rather than a CDO.

 When do I actually need a fractional CDO?

-The pattern is usually one of these: you are about to sign a multi-year contract with Snowflake, Databricks, or an AI vendor and want a senior read on lock-in and total cost before committing; you are investing meaningfully in AI, RAG, or search and want to know whether the architecture and model choices will hold up; your data team is shipping dashboards and pipelines but not the analytics or AI capabilities the business actually needs; a board or PE firm is asking pointed questions about data strategy, AI readiness, or model risk that your current team cannot answer; or you are between data leaders and the search will take six months.
+The pattern is usually one of these: every team reports different numbers and no one owns the trustworthy version; your data team is shipping pipelines and dashboards but the business still cannot get the answers it needs; you are about to commit to a multi-year data platform or vendor contract and want a senior read before you sign; data privacy or governance is becoming a customer or regulatory requirement and no executive is accountable for it; a board or PE firm is asking pointed questions about data strategy and readiness your current team cannot answer; or you are between data leaders and the search will take months.
 If two or more are true, a fractional CDO is usually the right call.

 How fast can you start a CDO engagement?

 Most engagements start within one to three weeks of an initial discovery call.
-Fixed-scope assessments — AI and data readiness reviews, platform and vendor evaluations, search or RAG architecture reviews, data team assessments — typically begin the same week.
+Fixed-scope assessments — data strategy and readiness reviews, governance and quality audits, platform and vendor evaluations, data-team assessments — typically begin the same week.
 On the first call we will tell you whether we are the right fit, what the engagement should actually cover, and a realistic start date.

 Ready to talk?